reobin/reobin.dev/content/blog/1_js-array-toggle/index.md

 ---
 title: How to toggle an item in a javascript array
 date: "2020-07-01T22:12:03.284Z"
-description: "Quickly add/remove an item depending on wether it's already in the array or not."
+description: "Quickly add/remove an item, depending on whether it's already in the array or not."
 ---

 ## TL;DR